-- 2. The student learns about skin and sun safety as well as the importance of evaluating the whole patient and discussing risk-taking behaviors. - 3.
-The student learns to assist in basic dermatologic surgery procedures as well as gains understanding of more complex surgical procedures (Moh's surgery and cosmetic closures) and laser surgery. - 4.
-The student is exposed to the broad spectrum of dermatology specific medications and completes the rotations with a basic dermatology treatment armamentarium. - 5.
-The student gains an understanding in which cosmetic dermatology is used as a methodology to enhance the appearance of the skin by repairing damage done through sun, trauma, and/or skin disease. - 6.
-The student is exposed to the complexities of the business aspects of a medical practice. - 7.
-The student is exposed to new drug development as well as studies which expand the use of current medications and/or retest the safety profiles.
+- The student increases his/her basic clinical knowledge and ability to communicate, discuss cases and interact with staff, patients, and research subjects in an intelligent and thoughtful way and responds to clinical questions appropriately as knowledge of the field increases. - The student learns about skin and sun safety as well as the importance of evaluating the whole patient and discussing risk-taking behaviors. - The student learns to assist in basic dermatologic surgery procedures as well as gains understanding of more complex surgical procedures (Moh's surgery and cosmetic closures) and laser surgery. - The student is exposed to the broad spectrum of dermatology specific medications and completes the rotations with a basic dermatology treatment armamentarium. - The student gains an understanding in which cosmetic dermatology is used as a methodology to enhance the appearance of the skin by repairing damage done through sun, trauma, and/or skin disease. - The student is exposed to the complexities of the business aspects of a medical practice. - The student is exposed to new drug development as well as studies which expand the use of current medications and/or retest the safety profiles.

-Ambulatory Elective in Rheumatology
+Ambulatory Elective in Rheumatology MDE 8310